About Oliver Osoyoos Winery Association &

 The Oliver Osoyoos Winery Association is a member-based, non-profit society with the express purpose of drawing awareness and visitation to our region through collaborative marketing and events, educating the public on the agriculture, viticulture, and vinifera of the South Okanagan, and collaborating on methods of providing funding to meet these objectives,

 Originally founded in 2006 as the South Okanagan Winery Association, in 2011 the 13 member wineries of Oliver Osoyoos Winery Association (OOWA) defined our constituted purpose and made application to register with the province of British Columbia as a non-profit society.
-Since, 2011 the organization has grown to include 44 member wineries.
+Since, 2011 the organization has grown to move than 40 member wineries.

 - Increase awareness of Oliver Osoyoos Wine Country as Canada’s premier wine region